Methodology & Data Sources

 Found an Error?

-If you find a discrepancy between our calculator output and the official source data, we want to know.
+If you find a discrepancy between our calculator output and the source data, we want to know.
 Please include:

 - Which calculator and what inputs you used